-- Jews.
-It's estimated that some 200,000 victims were killed here.
+- some 200,000 victims were killed here.
 Visitors today can bear witness to this scene of holocaust.
 See p.
-299. - Tiroler Volkskunst-Museum (Innsbruck): In an abbey with 16th-century origins, this museum of popular art contains Austria's most impressive collection of Tyrolean artifacts.
-You'll see everything from mangers to monumental stoves from peasant's homes.
+317. - Tiroler Volkskunst-Museum (Innsbruck): In an abbey with 16th-century origins, this museum of popular art contains Austria's most impressive collection of Tyrolean artifacts.
+You'll see everything from mangers to monumental stoves.
 The collections sweep from the Gothic decorative style through the Renaissance to the rich and opulent baroque era.
 The first floor contains models of Tyrolean houses.
 See p.
-336. - Landeszeughaus (Armory) (Graz): This armory, built between 1642 and 1645, displays 3 centuries of weaponry, one of Europe's great collections.
-Here you'll see some 30,000 harnesses, coats of mail, helmets, swords, pikes, and muskets of various kinds, along with pistols and harquebuses.
+348. - Landeszeughaus (Graz): This armory, built between 1642 and 1645, displays 3 centuries of weaponry, one of Europe's great collections.
+Here you'll see some

+- 30,000 harnesses, coats of mail, helmets, swords, pikes, and muskets of various kinds, along with pistols and harquebuses.
 There are richly engraved and embossed jousting suits and a parade of armor.
 See p.
-466. - Österreichisches Freilichtmuseum (Outside Graz): Sixteen kilometers (10 miles) from Graz in a wooded valley is one of Austria's great open-air museums.
+461. - Österreichisches Freilichtmuseum (Outside Graz): Just 16km (10 miles) from Graz, in a wooded valley, is one of Austria's great open-air museums.
 This museum of vernacular architecture, spread across 50 hectares (120 acres), features some 80 rural homes with ancillary buildings that have been reassembled.
 The site presents an excellent overview of the country's rural heritage, from a Carinthian farmstead to alpine houses from the Tyrol.
 See p.
-468.
+463.